MorningSide, Detroit: Architecture

 Initially constructed in 1935, the Art Moderne style Alger Theater is one of two unchanged neighborhood movie theaters left in Detroit.
 The historic theater sits on the northwest corner of East Warren Avenue and Outer Drive.
 It stands as a representation of Detroit's historic past, retaining much of its historic building materials and served its purpose of film watching for fifty years.
-It opened its doors on August 22, 1935 to roughly 1200 excited Detroiters who lined up eagerly for a viewing of “The Girl from Tenth Avenue” starring Bette Davis.
+It opened its doors on August 22, 1935, to roughly 1200 excited Detroiters who lined up eagerly for a viewing of “The Girl from Tenth Avenue” starring Bette Davis.

 Originally opened by George W. Trendle, who later purchased radio station WXYZ, the theater was named after Michigan Governor Russell A. Alger, who served in the American Civil War and held the post of Secretary of War under President William McKinley in 1897.
 In 1983, a non-profit group, the Friends of Alger Theater, formed to save the theater from being demolished and holds music events and fundraisers to renovate the theater.

 Government

 The Jefferson Branch of the Detroit Public Library was opened at its current location on East Outer Drive on October 4, 1951, the first National Library Day.
 It is named for the author of the Declaration of Independence and the third President of the United States, Thomas Jefferson.
 In addition to the lending of its 53,000 book titles, the library provides an array of other services for all ages including the lending of magazines, videos, audio cassettes, and the provision of Internet access.
 Services also include income tax forms January through April, student financial aid forms, computers for public use, core collection of Career & Employment Information Center materials and a copy machine.

 Residents of MorningSide reside in the Eastern District of police service provided by the Detroit Police Department.
-The department is currently led by Police Chief Ralph L. Godbee and the Eastern District is led by Commanders James Moore and Robert Ennis.
 The district is made up of the former fifth and ninth precincts, which have been consolidated.
 The community of MorningSide has a lieutenant designated to tend to their needs specifically.

 The city of Detroit has four neighborhood resource centers that connect the neighborhoods and their institutions to the city government known as Community Access Centers (CAC, formerly Neighborhood City Halls).
 A few of the duties of these centers are to assist community associations and block clubs in planning events, recruiting volunteers for the annual Motor City Makeover and Angels' Night events and providing bus and tax help.
 The MorningSide community is served by the East District which is managed by Ray Solomon II.